Synerty/peek-mobile-theme/docs/peek_screens/title_bar/title_bar.rst

         /* Contains the Title Bar looks classes */
             ...

+            .container-fluid{
+            /* Contains the container looks attributes unique to the Title Bar */

+                ...

+            }

+            .row{
+            /* Contains the row looks attributes unique to the Title Bar */

+                ...

+            }

+            .btn-group{
+            /* Contains the button group looks attributes unique to the Title Bar */

+                ...

+            }

             .btn{
             /* Contains the button looks attributes unique to the Title Bar */